camachojua/emacs_conf/README.md

 + `git` for code versioning.

-Please refer to the `mu` [[http://www.djcbsoftware.nl/code/mu/mu4e/Gmail-configuration.html#Gmail-configuration][user manual]] for installation and configuration.
+Please refer to the `mu`
+[user manual](http://www.djcbsoftware.nl/code/mu/mu4e/Gmail-configuration.html#Gmail-configuration) for installation and configuration.

 The `texlive` distribution comes with `tlmgr` to help the user with the installation of new LaTeX packages.